MemoryDisaggregation/FineMem/README.md

 > All source codes of FineMem are avaliable here, while we are still working on complete the documents.
 And the source code of FineMem-User, FineMem-Swap and FineMem-KV stores at other repos, which we will refer in this repo future.

-> I'm not an expert of C++ or RDMA, but I'll try my best to help anyone who wants to build and run this system.
-And I'm glad to see any advise or comments about this project.
-Wish one day we can see DM's large scale deployment on actual cloud enviroments.

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧This repo is still under constructing🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

 ## Build